brigadecore/brigade/docs/topics/scripting.md

 ```

 At this point we have seen how we can access information about the project and event.
 In
 the next section we are going to turn to storage.
-We are going to see how Acid provides
+We are going to see how Brigade provides
 ways for builds and jobs to share storage space.

 ## Storing Data with Caches and Shared Space

-There are many ways that developers can store and retrieve data from Acid.
+There are many ways that developers can store and retrieve data from Brigade.
 For example,
 object storage systems like Azure Object Storate or Amazon S3 or hosted database
 providers.
-Acid developers may choose to use those tools from within jobs.
+Brigade developers may choose to use those tools from within jobs.

-But Acid comes with a few built-in options that are useful in writing basic Acid builds,
+But Brigade comes with a few built-in options that are useful in writing basic Brigade builds,
 and which don't require modifying your containers.
 In this part of the guide, we cover two
 built-in shared directories.